freenas/freenas-docs/userguide/jails.rst

 Managing Jails
 --------------

-Click :menuselection:`Jails` to see an overview of installed jails as shown in :numref:`Figure %s <jail_overview_fig>`.
+Click :guilabel:`Jails` to see a list of installed jails as shown in :numref:`Figure %s <jail_overview_fig>`.

 .. _jail_overview_fig: